sequenceiq/slider/src/site/markdown/rolehistory.md

 ### Thaw

-When thawing, the Role History should be loaded -if it is missing Hoya must revert to the bootstrap actions.
+When thawing, the Role History should be loaded -if it is missing Slider must revert to the bootstrap actions.

-If found, the Role History will contain Hoya's view of the Hoya Cluster's state at the time the history was saved, explicitly recording the last-used time of all nodes no longer hosting a role's container.
+If found, the Role History will contain Slider's view of the Slider Cluster's state at the time the history was saved, explicitly recording the last-used time of all nodes no longer hosting a role's container.
 By noting which roles were actually being served, it implicitly notes which nodes have a `last_used`